actionml/contextual-bandit/README.md

     "properties” : {
       "gender": ["male"],
       "country" : ["United States"],
-      "anotherContextFeature": ["C", "D"]
+      "otherContextFeatures": ["C", "D"]
     }
   }
 ]
 ```

-#Initialize test group
+#Initialize a group

-The system needs to  know what page-variants can be recommended for each test group in advance, so that it can sample from them to make recommendations.
-That means the test group must be initialized before the system is trained and queries are made against it (for a given testGroup).
+The system needs to  know what items can be recommended for each group in advance.
+The algorithm cold-starts by recommending at random from these items until conversions are seen, then it will converge of the best recommendations based on these and the user + context that seems to prefer an item.
+That means the group must be initialized before the system is ready to respond to queries.

 ```
 {
   "event" : "$set",
-  "entityType" : "testGroup"
+  "entityType" : "group"
-  "entityId" : "A",
+  "entityId" : "group-1",
   "properties" : {
     "testPeriodStart": "2016-01-02T09:39:45.618-08:00",
     "testPeriodEnd": "2016-02-02T09:39:45.618-08:00",
-    "pageVariants" : ["variantA", "variantB","variantC", "variantD", "variantE"]
+    "items" : ["item-1", "item-2","item-3", "item-4", "item-5"]
   },
   "eventTime" : "2016-01-02T09:39:45.618-08:00" //Optional
 }